swift-server/swift-aws-lambda-runtime/Examples/Testing/README.md

   * [Local invocation using the AWS SAM CLI](#local-invocation-using-the-aws-sam-cli)

 > [!IMPORTANT]
-> In this example, the API Gateway sends a payload to the Lambda function as a JSON string.
-Your business payload is in the `body` section of the API Gateway payload.
+> In this example, the API Gateway sends an event to your Lambda function as a JSON string.
+Your business payload is in the `body` section of the API Gateway event.
 It is base64-encoded.
-You can find an example of the API Gateway payload in the `event.json` file.
+You can find an example of the API Gateway event in the `event.json` file.
 The API Gateway event format is documented in [Create AWS Lambda proxy integrations for HTTP APIs in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html).

 To include a sample event in your test targets, you must add the `event.json` file from the `Tests` directory to the binary bundle.
 To do so, add a `resources` section in your `Package.swift` file: